austinwhite/posts/Managing-Linux-Dotfiles-With-GNU-Stow.md

 **NOTE**: The paths laid out in _dotfiles_ don't need to exist.
 When you unstow if any subdirectory in that path is being by an item not under stow management, that path will be created for you and those items will remain intact.

 ## Deployment
-Deploy your configurations by running `'stow /*'` to stow all directories or `'stow [dir name]'` to stow an individual directroy.
+Deploy your configurations by running _stow /*_ to stow all directories or _stow [dir name]_ to stow an individual directory.

 I created some wrapper scripts to make adding and removing configurations on the fly more easy.